Keeping a journal for 12 years

 I could access the repository in a browser if I really wanted.

-Or I could use a mobile Git application, but I didn’t try that so far.
+Or I could use a mobile Git application to view my notes, but I didn’t try that so far.

 The number of comments suggests there are many other people that use more or less different methods.